laurenwatson/laurenwatson.github.io/_posts/2020-06-22-introducing-hyde.md

 ---

-I am currently a second year PhD student in the School of Informatics at the University of Edinburgh and a member of the Laboratory for Foundations of Computer Science (LFCS).
+I am currently a third year PhD student in the School of Informatics at the University of Edinburgh and a member of the Laboratory for Foundations of Computer Science (LFCS).
 My core area of study is private machine learning, particularly Differential Privacy.

 I am also interested in a range of theoretical and applied topics within machine learning, including submodular optimization, algorithmic stability, sequence-to-sequence prediction tasks and regularization.